 CleanPowerSF is San Francisco’s Community Choice Aggregation program administered by the San Francisco Public Utilities Commission (SFPUC).
 CleanPowerSF was created pursuant to state legislation that authorizes local governments to partner with their investor-owned utility (PG&E in San Francisco) to deliver cleaner energy to residents and businesses.

 CleanPowerSF supplies a cleaner electricity supply to customers, while PG&E continues to deliver that energy using its existing infrastructure.
-Currently, about 30% of the electricity delivered by PG&E is Renewable; the other 70% is from nuclear, natural gas, large hydoelectric, and other non-Renewable sources.
-CleanPowerSF offers two services with a higher percentage of the energy from cleaner sources, such as solar and wind: Green, which contains 40% Renewable energy, and SuperGreen, which contains 100% Renewable energy.
+Currently, about 33% of the electricity delivered by PG&E is Renewable; the other 67% is from nuclear, natural gas, large hydroelectric, and other non-Renewable sources.
+CleanPowerSF offers two services with a higher percentage of the energy from cleaner sources, such as solar and wind: Green, which contains 43% Renewable energy, and SuperGreen, which contains 100% Renewable energy.

-Customers will be automatically enrolled in the Green service, and may elect to opt up to receive the SuperGreen service at any time after enrollment.
-By law, CleanPowerSF is an opt-out program, meaning enrolled customers may elect to remain with or switch back to PG&E electricity supply service if they wish.
-Customers can choose to enroll in CleanPowerSF at any time, even if their neighborhood has not yet been automatically enrolled.
+Customers are automatically enrolled in the Green service, and may elect to opt up to receive the SuperGreen service at any time after enrollment.
+By law, CleanPowerSF is an opt-out program, meaning eligible customers will be automatically enrolled in the program when it is offered in their area.
+Customers can choose to enroll at any time, even if they have not yet been automatically enrolled.

 The chart below shows the total number of active Green and SuperGreen services per month.
 CleanPowerSF aims to enroll 95% of all eligible customers in Green and 5% in SuperGreen services by July 2019.

 CLEANPOWERSF MAP: PERCENT ACTIVE OUT OF TOTAL ELIGIBLE BY ZIP CODE